yesnik/symfony-guides/messenger.md

 ## Doctrine Transport

+The Doctrine transport can be used to store messages in a database table.
 Starting from Symfony 5.1, the Doctrine transport has moved to a separate package.
-Install it by running:

 ```bash
 composer require symfony/doctrine-messenger